-4) Optimal explanations via submodular optimization (Section 5): We next model the problem of finding an optimal explanation from the feature space, \mathbf{F} , as a submodular maximization problem.
+4) Optimal explanations via submodular optimization (Section 5): We next model the problem of find an optimal explanation from the feature space, \mathbf{F} , as a submodular maximization problem.
 Since submodular optimization is NP-hard, we design a heuristic algorithm that ranks and filters features efficiently and effectively.

-5) Evaluation (Section 6): We have implemented EXstream on top of the SASE stream engine [3, 26].
-Experiments using two real-world use cases show promising results: (1) Our entropy distance function outperforms state-of-the-art distance functions on time series by reducing the features considered by 94.6%.
-(2) EXstream significantly outperforms logistic regression [2], decision tree [2], majority voting [15] and data fusion [19] in consistency and conciseness of explanations while achieving comparable, high predication accuracy.
-Specifically, it outperforms others by improving consistency from 10.7% to 87.5% on average, and reduces 90.5% of features on average to ensure conciseness.
-(3) Our implementation is also efficient: with 2000 concurrent monitoring queries, the triggered explanation analysis returns explanations within half a minute and affects the performance only slightly, delaying events processing by 0.4 second on average.
+5) Implementation and evaluation (Section 6): We have implemented XStream on top of the SASE stream engine [3, 28].
+Experiments using two real-world use cases show very promising results: (1) Our entropy distance function outperforms state-of-the-art distance functions on time series by reducing the features considered by 94.6%.
+(2) XStream significantly outperforms logistic regression [2], decision tree [2], majority voting [17] and data fusion [21] in consistency and conciseness of explanations while achieving comparable, high predication accuracy.
+Specifically, it outperforms others in consistency by 3201% on average, and reduces 90.5% of features on average to ensure conciseness.
+(3) Our implementation is very efficient: with 2000 concurrent monitoring queries, the triggered explanation analysis returns explanations within a minute and affects the performance only slightly, delaying events processing by less than 1 second.